 If you opt to take the road test through the Louisiana Office of Motor Vehicles, you’ll also take a vision test during your visit.
 Bring the following with you:

 - Your learner’s permit (if applicable)

 - Social Security card (if applicable)

-- A Certificate of Successful Completion of a 38-Hour Drivers Education Course or a Six-Hour Pre-Licensing Course approved by the Department of Public Safety & Corrections
+- A Certificate of Successful Completion of a Drivers Education Course (38 hours) or a Pre-Licensing Course (6 hours) approved by the Department of Public Safety and Corrections

 - Proper fees (cash only)